8 minute read

 Browsing Available Versions

-Maven operates through simple HTTP requests, and this article will document these calls such that they can be made without Maven installed, and directly made using wget or curl.
+This article will document useful Maven URLs such that they can be made without Maven installed and directly made using wget or curl.

 Maven packaging defines 3 fields for every package: